oktadev/okta-blog/_source/_posts/2022-06-01-jhipster-digital-ocean.md

 External Traffic Policy:  Cluster
 ```

 Update the redirect URIs in Okta to allow the gateway address as a valid redirect.
 Run `okta login`, open the returned URL in your browser, and sign in to the Okta Admin Console.
-Go to the **Applications** section, find your application, edit and add:
+Go to the **Applications** section, find your application, edit, and add:
 - Sign-in redirect URIs: `http://<load-balancer-ingress-ip>:8080/login/oauth2/code/oidc`
 - Sign-out redirect URIs: `http://<load-balancer-ingress-ip>:8080`